-Learn how to make spritz cookies, a butter cookie that is pushed through a cookie press.
-This easy recipe is fast and doesn't require chilling.
-You can also pipe these cookie using a piping bag with a large star tip.
+Learn how to make the best spritz cookies, a butter cookie pushed through a cookie press to create perfect cookies quickly and easily.
+This easy recipe is fast and doesn't require chilling!

 If you want to make spritz cookies, you will need the following ingredients: